risitt/kissStepper/API Documentation.md

 void setup(void)
 {
 	...
-	myStepper.begin(motorSteps, mode, maxRPM, accelRPMS); // general syntax myStepperTwo.begin(200, kissStepper::MICRO8, 60, 60); // motor has 200 st/rev, use 1/8th stepping, 60 RPM, 60 RPM/s acceleration
+	myStepper.begin(mode, maxRPM, accelRPMS); // general syntax
+	myStepperTwo.begin(MICROSTEP_8, 60, 60); // use 1/8th stepping, 60 RPM, 60 RPM/s acceleration
-    myStepperThree.begin(200); // Bare minimum - drive mode, speed, and acceleration will be set to defaults.
+    myStepperThree.begin(); // Bare minimum - drive mode, speed, and acceleration will be set to defaults.
 	...
 }
 ```

 ### Parameters:
-* motorSteps (**required**): The number of full steps per one revolution of your motor.
-For 3.6 degree/step motors, it is 100.
-For 1.8 degree/step motors, it is 200.
 * mode (*optional*): even if you are not controlling the MS1...MS3 pins with your microcontroller, it is useful to still pass the correct drive mode here if you want accurate speed and acceleration.
-	* kissStepper::FULL to specify full stepping (*default*)
+	* FULL_STEP to specify full stepping (*default*)
-	* kissStepper::HALF for half stepping
+	* HALF_STEP for half stepping
-	* kissStepper::MICRO4 for 1/4 stepping
+	* MICROSTEP_4 for 1/4 stepping
-	* kissStepper::MICRO8 for 1/8 stepping
+	* MICROSTEP_8 for 1/8 stepping
-	* kissStepper::MICRO16 for 1/16 stepping
+	* MICROSTEP_16 for 1/16 stepping
-	* kissStepper::MICRO32 for 1/32 stepping
+	* MICROSTEP_32 for 1/32 stepping
-	* kissStepper::MICRO64 for 1/64 stepping
+	* MICROSTEP_64 for 1/64 stepping
-	* kissStepper::MICRO128 for 1/128 stepping
+	* MICROSTEP_128 for 1/128 stepping
 * maxRPM (*optional*): the maximum speed, in RPM, that the motor will turn at. *Defaults to 30*.
 * accelRPMS (*optional*): acceleration, chosen in RPM/s.
 Acceleration can help to prevent skipped steps or motor stalling when driving heavy loads or moving at high speed. *Defaults to 0 (off)*.